 The mountain reliefs affect the climatic condition because they stand in the path of wind systems and force the air to rise over them.
 When the air rises it expands and then cools down, which leads to a higher amount of precipitation on the windward mountain slopes, this forms the orographic precipitation which descends leeward slopes and becomes warmer.

-The natural features include these reliefs, these are at times mistakenly understood to be the only feature which marks a topographic map, and the hydrographic features, these are lakes and rivers; the man-made features which include other characteristics of the area, like the cities, towns, and villages, and the roads, the railways, the canals, the dams, the bridges, and the tunnels.
+The natural features include these reliefs, these are at times mistakenly understood to be the only feature which marks a topographic map, and the hydrographic features, these are lakes and rivers; the man-made features, which include other characteristics of the area, like; the cities, towns, villages, roads, railways, canals, dams, bridges, and tunnels.

-The Characteristic of the Relief Feature are as follows:
+The Characteristic of the Features of Relief are as follows:

 Relief features are not any pattern of drainage where water channels are available.